-The style guide I use most frequently is The Chicago Manual of Style, 16th Edition (CMS16), which I have thoroughly studied all 1026 pages of, including the front- and endmatter and index.
+The style guide I use most frequently is The Chicago Manual of Style, 17th Edition (CMS17), which I have thoroughly studied, including the front- and endmatter and index.
 For fiction, these standards can be bent somewhat to the needs of the work being edited.

 But a style guide is not a bible, just a set of standards and recommendations, and may be overridden for any reason agreed upon between the author, publisher, and copyeditor, including “just because.”

 Every publisher of size maintains its own style guide.
 (The Chicago Manual of Style was originally created in 1906 as a guide for the University of Chicago Press, and has been adopted by many publishers of quality books around the world.)
 In all cases, a publisher’s house style guide trumps the baseline authority, and consists mainly of exceptions to the recommendations given in the baseline.
 For example, for some reason CMS16 still prefers to spell e-mail with a hyphen, even though most of the world spells it email.
-There is no law about which way is right or wrong, but if CMS16 is your style guide and you are going to delete the hyphen, that exception should be noted in a local style guide, and should be applied consistently.
+This was finally changed in version 17.
+There is no law about which way is right or wrong, but if CMS17 is your style guide and you are going to use the hyphen, that exception should be noted in a local style guide, and should be applied consistently.

 It’s standard practice for copyeditors to note non-automatic decisions in a project-specific style guide, and to apply those decisions throughout the project.
 That style guide is returned to the publisher and author with the copyedited work.